GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     as the **target** Python installation to ensure that the compiled bytecode can be executed by the deployed application.
 (Of course if you are not cross-compiling the application then the host and target Python installations can be the same.)
+On Windows any trailing version number will be automatically stripped.
+This makes in easier to create project files that are portable across all platforms.

 **Source directory**
     is used to specify the name of the directory containing the Python source